isomerpages/moe-taonan/_partners/家长资讯 For Parents/资讯与通讯科技 ICT Matters.md

 <p>If you encounter password issues, please submit the School-based Password
 Reset FormSG via <a href="http://go.gov.sg/tnspasswordreset" rel="noopener noreferrer nofollow" target="_blank">go.gov.sg/tnspasswordreset</a>.
 Look out for the email with the default password sent to you.</p>
-<p>Upon form submission, we seek your patience and understanding as password
+<p>We seek your patience and understanding as password resets are done manually
-resets are done manually by our school personnel.
+by our school personnel.
 Any forms received after 4:30 pm will be processed the next working day.</p>
 <p><strong><u>Operating Hours (via FormSG &amp; Email)</u></strong>
 <br><strong>Mondays ― Fridays:</strong>
 <br>1:30 pm ― 4:30 pm (school days)